 Facial recognition sounds like it belongs in some futuristic sci-fi movie, but it’s more modern than you think.
 Facial recognition software is a system which can recognize specific facial features from video or photographs.
-It was originally used in police efforts, but has today become a security measure for electronic devices like our personal phones.
+It was originally used in police efforts but has today become a security measure for electronic devices like our personal phones.

 The Tampa Police Department was one of the first law enforcement offices to attempt facial recognition.
 They used facial recognition in a popular nightlife area to cut down on crime in the area in 2001, but it only lasted just over a year since it was ineffective.
-It was picked up by a few other police departments and even the Boston Logan Airport in the early 2000’s, but it was never very effective.
+It was picked up by a few other police departments and even the Boston Logan Airport in the early 2000s, but it was never very effective.

 The interesting thing about the human face is that people have no trouble distinguishing between faces, but computers don’t have much success.
 One company tried to remedy this by using a database of stored images.
-Identix, a Minnesota company, uses a number of different landmarks (known as nodal points) to distinguish between faces such as the distance between the eyes, depth of eye sockets, jaw length, and width of nose.
-These nodal points are given a numerical code which represents the individual face in a large database.
+Identix, a Minnesota company, uses a number of different landmarks (known as nodal points) to distinguish between faces such as the distance between the eyes, depth of eye sockets, jaw length, and width of the nose.
+These nodal points are given a numerical code that represents the individual face in a large database.

 In the age of the smartphone, people are looking for the best ways to protect their devices against unwanted attacks.
 We have systems like fingerprints and pin codes, but those are all things that can be breached relatively easily.
 The Samsung Galaxy S8 was the first phone to market facial recognition software for the average consumer.
 The main way this phone protects your identity is by using a system of iris scanning which measures the unique patterns of your eye.
 These iris scans are difficult to replicate, making this one of the safest ways to protect your device.